 - Dance attire must fit properly.
 Overly baggy pants and tops, skimpy, revealing clothes are unacceptable.
 Behavior grades will be affected if students do not dress in appropriate dance attire.
-A student must follow the proper dress code for each and every class. - Electronic devices, including laptops, iPods and cell phones, are prohibited in the classroom and will be confiscated.
+A student must follow proper dress code for each and every class. - Electronic devices, including laptops, iPods and cell phones, are prohibited in the classroom and will be confiscated.
 ALL cell phones must be turned off during class time, unless approved by the classroom teacher. - Hair MUST be pulled off the face and neck and secured.
-The face must be seen. - Hair must be of a natural hue for dress rehearsals, performances, and department photoshoots. - NO jewelry or watches.
+The face must be seen. - NO jewelry or watches.
 Watches must be deactivated and put away.
-NO facial or tongue piercings can be worn during classes. - As a safety measure, long fingernails must be trimmed back at all times and not exceed 1/4".
-Nail polish must be of a neutral color. - NO nail polish is permitted on fingers or toes during tech and performance weeks. - Any tattoos must be concealed for dress rehearsals, performances, and department photoshoots. - NO gum, food, or beverages in class.
-Only water is permitted. - Ballet shoes black, white, or skin toned - Jazz shoes (if applicable) - Pointe shoes (optional)

-- Appropriate supportive undergarments - Knee pads (optional)
+NO facial or tongue piercings can be worn during classes. - NO gum, food, or beverages in class.
+Only water is permitted. - Ballet shoes black, white, or skin toned - Jazz shoes (if applicable) - Pointe shoes (optional) - Appropriate supportive undergarments - Knee pads (optional)